-Until 2013, “Khudozhestvenny” remained the home of “Artdocfest,” where not only film screenings and discussions were held, but also earned the country's first pitching for authors of non-fiction films.
-It should be noted that over the years the number of films in programs, and viewers in the halls has increased, and "Artdocfest" has become crowded in the oldest cinema in Moscow.
-The political protests that began in the winter of 2011 brought many new spectators to the festival in search of an air of freedom.
-“Khudozhestvenny” was closed for restoration immediately after the VII festival, in January 2014 and still has not left it.
-In December of the same 2014, Artdocfest moved to to the cinema "Horizon" and "Wick".
-By that time, it had become the largest documentary film show in Russia in terms of the number of films, world and Russian premieres, screenings and the volume of the business program.
+Until 2013, Khudozhestvenny remained home to Artdocfest, where were held not only film screenings and discussions but also the first pitching for authors of non-fiction films in the country.
+Over the years, the number of films in the festival programs and the number of viewers increased, and Artdocfest screenings and events became crowded in the oldest cinema in Moscow.
+During political protests in winter 2011, many new viewers came to the festival in search of freedom.
+Khudozhestvenny cinema was closed for reconstruction in January 2014 immediately after the VII festival and still is closed for construction.
+In December of 2014, Artdocfest moved to the Gorizont and Fitil cinemas.
+By that time, it became the largest documentary film festival in Russia with the greatest number of films, world and Russian premieres, screenings, and the scope of the professional program.

-Since 2014, with the start of Russia's aggressive actions against Ukraine, Russian government agencies began to exert pressure on the festival and its leader.
-In the same year, Minister of Culture Vladimir Medinsky announced a prohibit on state support for all projects related to the festival.
+After the start of Russia's aggressive actions against Ukraine in 2014, Russian government agencies began to pressure the festival and its leader.
+Afterward, the Minister of Culture Vladimir Medinsky prohibited any state support for all projects related to the festival.

-In subsequent years, pressure continued on the partners of the festival.
-The Ministry of Culture and major officials and parliamentarians sued the festival on formal grounds in Russia.
-Harassment was organized in state media, including the country's main television channels.
-Pickets were held at festival platforms, including attacks on auditoriums, causing harm to the health of spectators.
+In the following years, pressure on the partners of the festival continued.
+The Ministry of Culture, high-profile officials and parliamentarians sued the festival on formal grounds in Russia.
+State mass-media and the leading television channels organized harassment campaigns against the festival.
+Pickets were held at festival platforms, including attacks on auditoriums, causing health risks to the viewers.

-Since 2017, "Artdocfest" in Riga, in cooperation with BSD, has been conducting pitching of independent projects from the countries of the former USSR.
-Also in Riga are many professional panels and special events.
-The festival management organizes field sessions in different countries of the world.
+Since 2017, Artdocfest in Riga, in cooperation with BSD, has been conducting pitching of independent projects from the countries of the former USSR.
+Many professional panels and special events are also held in Riga.
+The festival management organizes offsite sessions in other countries.

-In 2017, the Latvian directorate opened on the Internet the largest resource in the world with the ability to legally view documentaries created after the collapse of the USSR.
-Also in the online cinematheque Artdoc.Media there is a catalog with information and a search system for several thousand films.
+In 2017, the Latvian festival direction opened the most extensive online platform in the world to legally watch documentaries, created after the collapse of the USSR.
+Online cinema library of the Artdoc.Media includes a catalog with information and a search system for several thousand films.